diy cake board covers shown in a variety of colors and sizes, cake board ideas in different shapes

 Cake boards must not be an afterthought.
 You can use scrapbook paper, heavy wrapping paper, cardstock, or embossed paper paired with (and most likely needed) a clear, heavyweight (food-safe) contact paper.
 As long as the top covering is food-safe, waterproof, oil-proof, cleans easily, and the board is sturdy enough to support the weight of the cake you’re in business.

-*If you have any doubts about the food-safe qualifications of any paper product you’d like to use for cake board coverings then do not use it!
+*If you have any doubts about the food-safe qualifications of any paper product you’d like to use for cake board coverings then you must have an alternative/additional food-safe material under your cakes and baked goods.

 How to Cover Cake Boards with Fondant